Skip to main content

 5. Best Practise

-5.1.
-Staff and students should familiarise themselves with this policy and with the supports for best practise in academic work which are available from the Skills Centre and the Library.
+5.1 Staff and students are required to familiarise themselves with this policy and with the supports for best practise in academic work which are available from the Skills Centre and the Library

-6.1.
-All essays, dissertations, projects, portfolios or other forms of academic submission, to include all forms of research results howsoever presented for evaluation, may be checked for academic misconduct and plagiarism.
-Where a University electronic system, supervisor, internal or external examiner, invigilator or other person suspects plagiarism or academic misconduct arising from an invigilated or non-invigilated examination or assessment, then the marker will consider whether the issue needs to be raised with their Head of School/ Department or their nominee in the first instance.
-In some cases, it may be sufficient to engage with the student and remind them of the necessity of good academic practise and academic integrity supports.
+6.1 Apart from allegations of academic misconduct in Research Theses which are handled by a separate policy, all essays, dissertations, projects, portfolios or other forms of academic submission, to include all forms of research results howsoever presented for evaluation, may be checked for academic misconduct and plagiarism.
+Where a University electronic system, supervisor, internal or external examiner, invigilator or other person suspects academic misconduct arising from an invigilated or non-invigilated examination or assessment, then the marker or member of academic staff concerned will consider whether the issue needs to be raised with their Head of School/ Department or their nominee in the first instance.
+In some cases, it may be sufficient for the School or Department staff to engage with the student and remind them of the necessity of good academic practice and academic integrity supports.

 7. Classification and Cumulation